google/WebFundamentals/src/content/en/fundamentals/security/credential-management/index.md

 ### Sign in user

-To sign in the user, retrieve the credentials from the browser's password manager and use them to log the user in.
+To sign in the user, retrieve the credentials from the browser's password manager and use them to log in the user.

 For example: